OfficeDev/office-scripts-docs/docs/resources/excel-samples.md

     // Get all the blank cells.
     let blankCells = range.getSpecialCells(ExcelScript.SpecialCellType.blanks);

-    // Highlight the blank cells with a yellow background blankCells.getFormat().getFill().setColor("yellow");
+    // Highlight the blank cells with a yellow background. blankCells.getFormat().getFill().setColor("yellow");
 }
 ```